Web Analytics Made Easy - Statcounter

 SBNode::IsSelected());

-For example, collecting selected atoms may be achieved with:
+Predicates can be combined through logical operators.
+For example, selected atoms can be collected with:

 // Find all selected atoms in the active document